 Visiting a nature reserve throughout the seasons offers fantastic wildlife watching opportunities.
-Autumn is a season of spectacle as nature prepares for the colder months ahead.
-Summer visiting birds depart for warmer climes, replaced by travellers from the far north, fleeing the Arctic winter.
+Autumn is a season of spectacle as nature prepares for the colder months ahead, while in summer visiting birds depart for warmer climes, replaced by travellers from the far north, fleeing the Arctic winter.
 For some mammals, thoughts turn to storing food, for others it’s a time of passion.
-Wherever you are, there are autumn wonders waiting to be discovered.
+Wherever you are, these wildlife wonders waiting to be discovered.

 Here is our expert guide to the best nature reserves to visit in Britain, with contribution from the Wildlife Trust

 Nature reserves are areas where wildlife, plants and animals, is protected to allow them to thrive.
 In 1912 Charles Rothschild founded the Society for the Promotion of Nature Reserves (which later became The Wildlife Trusts), and first proposed the idea of seeking out the best places for wildlife in Britain and promoting them as ‘nature reserves’.

 How many nature reserves are there in the UK?

 There are currently 224 NNRs in England with a total area of over 94,400 hectares – approximately 0.7% of the country’s land surface.
 The largest is The Wash covering almost 8,800 hectares, while Dorset’s Horn Park Quarry is the smallest at 0.32 hectares, according to Natural England.